Benornm/go-out-mcp/docs/go-out-mcp-usage.md

    - Results are sorted by total registrations (free + paid)
    - Summary includes aggregated statistics from both salesmen and tracking links

+8. **Participants by Salesman**
+   - `get_participants_by_salesman` filters participants by a specific salesman/referrer
+   - Uses phone number matching (normalized for comparison)
+   - Returns flattened list (primary + companions as separate entries)
+   - Includes detailed statistics: total registrations, accepted, hidden, and hidden percentage relative to accepted
+   - Supports all status filters and pagination
+   - Includes salesman information in the response

 ---

-*Last updated: December 9, 2025 - Added tracking links support to salesman statistics*
+*Last updated: December 9, 2025 - Added tracking links support and participants by salesman filtering*